How to Deal with Bullying

 - These changes in behavior can communicate feelings as loudly as words can.
 They can be signs of depression, anxiety, development of low self-esteem or lower confidence, or difficulty in coping with trauma.

 - If you or your teen need some help dealing with effects of this difficult situation, reach out to someone who specializes in this kind of thing.
-School counselors and social workers, STARS counselors (select high schools), SRO officers, and a licensed counselor or therapist outside of the school are all good options for additional assistance.
+Some school personnel are able to help or provide support.
 Feel free to check on confidentiality rules for those working within schools, as they may have special policies for taking action on bullying.
+You can also reach out to a counselor outside of school.
+Please feel free to let me know if there is anything I can do for you, your teen, or your young adult.
+Bullying is no secret to me, and I’m here for you.

 I hope the information on teen bullying has been useful to you.
-If you still have questions or concerns that I may be able to help you out with, feel free to contact me any time.
+If you still have questions or concerns that I may be able to help you out with, you can contact me any time.